mac-theobio/McMasterPandemic/CONTRIBUTING.md

   * Names of parameters (e.g. transmission rate)
   * Names of loss functions (e.g. negative binomial, gaussian)
   * Topology of flow among states

-#### NOTES

-* What about summary methods for parameters?
-  * Use case -- compute R0/r/Gbar for an _ensemble_ of mcmc simulations of parameters
-  * In general we might need a many-to-one relationship between parameter sets and compartmental models
-* In general we need to think about ensembles, sampling from parameter distributions, importance sampling, mcmc, etc...

-## Engines

 ## Maintaining C++ Code